nulpunt/nulpunt/README.md

 ### CI
 We have jenkins!
 https://ci.nulpunt.nu
+Jenkins performs two tasks:
-Jenkins will run automated builds for each new PR and new commits in PR's.
-It will also do nightly builds for new pushes to this repository.
+- Run build and tests for each new PR (and new commits in that PR), then report status back to Github.
+- Run nightly build and restart nightly when repository has changed (PR merged in).